Agentic Software Engineering: Foundational Pillars and a Research Roadmap: Motivational Example: The Anatomy of an Agentic SE Workflow

 \subsubsection{From Code Review to Evidence-Based Oversight}

 The ultimate goal is to produce a merge-ready contribution.
-Instead of forcing a human to review dozens of raw pull requests, their cognitive load should be focused on auditing a structured \textbf{Merge-Readiness Pack}.
+Rather than reviewing dozens of raw pull requests, a human reviewer should focus on auditing a structured \textbf{Merge-Readiness Pack}.
 This is a bundle of evidence designed to bridge the critical gaps between current agent outputs and the standards of a truly merge-ready contribution.
 The pack proves the agent's work is trustworthy by providing clear evidence for five key criteria: